edponce/thesis_template/README.md

    It invokes all the other files (chapters, appendix, bib) in the correct order.
 1. **utk-refs.bib** is a bibliography sample file
 1. **utk-main.pdf** is the PDF produced with the default configurations
-1. **utk-guide-to-thesesdissertations.pdf** is the official UTK guide to theses/dissertations
+1. **utk-guide-to-thesisdissertation.pdf** is the official UTK guide to theses/dissertations
+1. **utk-approval-form-thesisdissertation.pdf** is the approval form that needs to be completed and signed by committee members for thesis/dissertation
 1. **figures/**, **front-matter/**, **chapters/**, **back-matter/** are directories that should be self-explanatory once you take a quick look at them and the PDF generated (utk-main.pdf)